 Sam Pickens: firstname.lastname@example.org

 The Aga Khan Agency for Microfinance (AKAM), a non-profit agency of the Aga Khan Development Network (AKDN), works to reduce poverty and economic and social exclusion.
 AKAM operates microfinance institutions (MFIs) in several countries across Africa, South and Central Asia and the Middle East.
-As of 31 December 2017, AKAM's network MFIs had a total portfolio of $300 million in loans serving approximately 530,000 borrowers, and $380 million in deposits with 1.2 million savers.
+As of 31 December 2017, AKAM's network MFIs had a total portfolio of US$300 million in loans serving approximately 530,000 borrowers, and US$380 million in deposits with 1.2 million savers.

 For more information (on the web and your mobile): www.akdn.org, or to follow us on Twitter: @akdn